nxshell/nxshell/README.md

 # NxShell
 ### [中文介绍](https://github.com/nxshell/nxshell/blob/main/README-zh.md)

 An easy to use new terminal for Windows/Linux/MacOS platforms.
-It likes Xshell, SecureCRT or PuTTY shell client.
+It likes PuTTY shell client.

 ## Screenshots